Designing a family-friendly finance app

 We learned that parents want to help their kids with finance, but don’t know how

-They were at odds with their kids: kids just wanted freedom, and parents wanted their kids to learn how to develop smart habits.
+They were at odds with their kids: kids just wanted freedom to spend, and parents wanted to monitor their kids’ spending and help them develop smart spending and saving habits.

-Through personas, we revealed the different mindsets that parents had
+Through personas, we revealed the various mindsets that parents had

 For our product, we wanted to give analytical parents analytical tools, while enabling more values-oriented parents to teach their kids smart financial values.